Overall: This looks like an aggressive, determined horse-and-rider combination.

 Beezie Madden captured Olympic show-jumping team gold medals in 2004 as well as 2008, where she also earned the individual bronze medal, all riding Authentic.
 She won the FEI Jumping World Cup™ Final in 2013 with Simon and in 2018 with Breitling LS.
 Other accolades include an Olympic team silver medal in 2016 riding Cortes ‘C’, with whom she also took World Equestrian Games team and individual bronze medals.
 She won the prestigious 2019 CP ‘International’ at CSIO Spruce Meadows and was voted the 2019 USEF International Equestrian of the Year.
 She and her husband, John, are based out of John Madden Sales in Cazenovia, New York.

-This article originally appeared in the Summer 2021 issue.
+This article originally appeared in the Summer 2021 issue of Practical Horseman.